jayEvans89/vue-app-template/README.md

 All the app code is contained within the `src` folder.
 This is then split up into the following folders:

 - Assets: Any images, icons etc
-- Core: Core app items such as router, global stores, components (header, footer) and the main App.vue
+- Core: Core app items such as router, global stores, components (header, footer etc) and the main App.vue
 - Modules: Self contained parts of the app/pages.
 For example if the app has a **Home** page, there should be a **home** folder within modules.
-  Then within the **home** modules folder is should be broken down into the following.
+  Then within the **home** modules folder it should be broken down into the following.
   - The main view ie `home.vue`
   - A components folder
   - A store folder for any stores that are specific to that part of the app